jonnonz1/nz-statute-book/acts/public/2013/auctioneers-act-2013.md

 (2) The registered auctioneer must make the auctioneer record available for inspection, on request at any reasonable time, by any of the following:
   (a) a constable:
   (b) an employee of the Commerce Commission authorised, in writing, to inspect auctioneer records:
-  (c) a vendor who has sold property through the auctioneer, but only in respect of the parts of the record that relate to the vendor and that property.
+  (c) a vendor who has sold property through the auctioneer, but only in respect of the parts of the record that relate to the vendor and that property:
+  (d) the Registrar.
 (3) A registered auctioneer must, on request, give any person who has a right to inspect an auctioneer record a copy of any part of the record that he or she is entitled to inspect.

 **Registrar and register**